brainlife/docs/docs/tutorial/t1w-preprocessing.md

 ## Anatomical (T1w) preprocessing.

 This page demonstrate common steps used to preprocess anatomical magnetic resonance imaging data (T1-weighted or T1w) on brainlife.io.
-The goal of this tutorial is to show how to process anatomical data for successive analyses – volumetric analyses from T1w meausres, and/or a combination of T1w and diffusion-weighted MRI (dMRI) or functional neuroimaging data (fMRI) pipelines.
+The goal of this tutorial is to show how to process anatomical data for successive analyses – volumetric analyses from T1w measures, and/or a combination of T1w and diffusion-weighted MRI (dMRI) or functional neuroimaging data (fMRI) pipelines.

 This tutorial will use a combination of skills developed in the [introduction-to-brainlife tutorial](/docs/tutorial/introduction-to-brainlife/).
 If you have not read this, or you are not comfortable staging, processing, archiving and viewing data on brainlife.io, please go back and follow that tutorial before beginning this one.